krishaamer/green-filter-research/research/literature/ai.md

 In the words of Easterbrook, a previous CEO of McDonald’s “How do you transition from mass marketing to mass personalization?”
 (Barrett (2019)).
 During the writing of this proposal, Google launched an improved natural language engine to better understand search queries (Google, 2020), which is the next step towards understanding human language semantics.
 The trend is clear, and different types of algorithms are already involved in many types of interaction design, however, we’re still in the early stages.
 Where do we go from here?

 Lovejoy, lead UX designer at Google’s people-centric AI systems department (PAIR), reminds us that while AI offers need tools, user experience design needs to remain human-centered - while AI can find patterns and offer suggestions, humans should always have the final say (Design Portland (2018)).

+(**costaInteractionDesignAI2022?**) “Interaction Design for AI Systems”

+“How AI is changing ‘interactions’”

+-   “\[AI\] blend into our lives in a form of apps and services” https://uxplanet.org/how-ai-is-changing-interactions-179cc279e545

+-   Dot Go makes the camera the interaction device: https://dot-go.app/

+-   “Workshop with Young HCI Designers” (**battistoniCanAIOrientedRequirements2023?**)

 ### Platform Economy {#platform-economy}